cgrates/cgrates/docs/ers.rst

  Config params
 ^^^^^^^^^^^^^

-Most of the parameters are explained in :ref:`JSON configuration <engine_configuration>`, hence we mention here only the ones where additional info is necessary or there will be particular implementation for *EventReaderService*.
+Most of the parameters are explained in :ref:`JSON configuration <configuration>`, hence we mention here only the ones where additional info is necessary or there will be particular implementation for *EventReaderService*.

 readers